Home breadcrumb back arrow Back to All Blog

 But a lot of that money goes to tools that don’t solve the contract management problem.
 CRMs handle relationships.
 Transaction platforms handle closings.
 The contracts themselves?
 Those often end up in the same shared drive they’ve been in since 2019.

 And since ASC 842 went into effect, every lease on the books has to be reflected on the balance sheet.
-Over 50% of private companies experienced delays or restatements due to inconsistent lease data during their transition, according to PwC.
+Talk about a headache: PwC reported over 50% of private companies faced delays or restatements from messy lease data during their transition.

 Disorganized contracts aren’t just an inconvenience anymore.
 They’re a compliance liability.